-Thermal Mass Thermal mass such as logs or concrete slow the transfer of heat but do not reduce heat transfer.
-Advertised R-Value – This is the manufacturer’s stated R-Value for the product as it is tested.
+This is the manufacturer’s stated R-Value for the product as it is tested.

 Likewise, doubling up on fiberglass batts will not double their overall R-Value, in fact it lowers it significantly.
 This phenomena does not occur with Eurothane GP.
-The R-Value is in fact its stated value.
+The R-Value is, in fact, its stated value.

-Thermal brakes occur when a conductive material is placed in a wall and comes in contact with the two outer skins of the wall.
+Thermal breaks occur when a conductive material is placed in a wall and comes in contact with the two outer skins of the wall.
 An example of a thermal break is the studs in a typical frame wall.

 It is important to note that metal studs “conduct” cold much more effectively than wood.
-The answer is to wrap the building with Eurothane PIR insulation boards on the outside of the studs and over the top of rafters creating a complete thermal envelope.
+The answer is to wrap the building with Eurothane PIR insulation boards on the outside of the studs and over the top of rafters, creating a complete thermal envelope.